aayla-secura/tes-0MQ/README.md

 ## COINCIDENCE COUNTER REP+PUB INTERFACE

-This interface accepts subscriptions as a string of coma separated tokens, as follows:

-   * 0:    No photons (either no events or noise)
-   * -:    Noise
-   * 1-16: Exactly that many photons were measured
-   * N:    Any non-zero number of photons
-   * X:    Any (including a missing measurement)

-X can be omitted, i.e. consequtive separators assume X, as do missing tokens at the end (fewer tokens than the number of channels was given).
-A missing separator or a total number of separators >= no. of channels is an invalid pattern and will be discarded.

-If a pattern is invalid or the maximum number of subscription patterns has been reached, the task sends out a two-frame message of the form `<pattern>|<NULL>`, where `<pattern>` is echoing back the subscription and `<NULL>` is an empty frame.

-The task counts number of coincidences over a globally configurable number of ticks.
+This interface counts number of coincidences over a configurable number of ticks, matching them against all of its subscription patterns (see below for the format of a pattern).
 For each subscription it publishes multi-frame messages with a picture "s2888888" as follows:

 1. **Pattern**